adammharris/twig/document-metadata.md

 block, and where it sits in the file, are just an *encoding* of that value — not the thing itself.

 Everything below follows from taking that sentence literally.
+Note the division of labor it implies: Twig owns the *block* (an inert, typed, span-carrying region of the document); **fig** owns turning that block's bytes into the *value*.
+Twig never parses config.

 ## What metadata *is*